numericlee/KRepository/README.md

 ## Data Files ##

-Vertices5 – coordinates of each zone in front view; views to be utilized Phase Moons -geometric inputs used to calculate coordinates in other views Inventories of Passengers and PZ files
+Vertices5 – coordinates of each zone in front view; views to be utilized.

+Phase Moons -geometric inputs used to calculate coordinates in other views

+Inventories of Passengers and PZ files

 Model Files: The main model files were not uploaded due to GitHub space limitations.
 The model outputs were generally 500MB – 1GB per region